egandavidpatrick-del/AutoRegisterUpdater/README.md

 [Back to top](#enterprise-project)
 ## 💡 Solution

-The application solves the manual, time-consuming and error-prone process of completing a Document Issue Register for AEC projects.
+The application solves the manual, time-consuming, tedious and error-prone process of completing a Document Issue Register for AEC projects.

 How it works: